L.M.Reid is an Irish writer who has published many articles. She has autism spectrum disorder—on the high functioning end of the spectrum.

-Many countries, including America, Canada, UK, and Australia have organisations that train and provide assistance dogs for children with autism.
-In this article, I will focus on service dogs in Ireland, discussing their benefits for children with autism, who qualifies for an assistance dog, and how much it costs to train them.
+Many countries, including America, Canada, the UK and Australia have organisations that train and provide assistance dogs for children with autism.
+In this article, I will focus on service dogs in Ireland, discussing their benefits for children with autism, who qualify for a service dog, and how much it costs to train them.

 Assistance Dogs for Children in Ireland

 Although support is growing for families in Ireland with children with autism and Asperger's syndrome, more support is still needed.
 There are many programmes raising awareness and funds, but the waiting list for these assistance dogs continues to grow rapidly.